BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/classes_and_constructors.md

 }
 ```

-The above is called a "factory function" since it constructs objects for you, based on your specifications.
+The above is called a **factory function** since starts the *construct*ion process for you, based on your specifications.

 ---